Beto O'Rourke Says Running for Senate Would 'Not Be Good Enough for This Country'

 Former Texas Rep. Beto O’Rourke returned to the campaign trail on Thursday morning with a major address from his hometown of El Paso for the first time since the shooting that left at least 22 dead and dozens of victims injured earlier this month.

-His return to campaigning comes amid calls for him to drop out of the presidential race and run for Texas Sen. John Cornyn’s seat — including from the Houston Chronicle’s editorial board — and as he sits in low single-digit polling.
+His return to campaigning comes amid calls for him to drop out of the presidential race and run for Texas Sen. John Cornyn’s seat — including from the Houston Chronicle’s editorial board — and as he sits in the low single digits in most polls.
 It also comes in the midst of reports that former Colorado Gov. John Hickenlooper is expected to put an end to his struggling presidential campaign to run for Senate.

 In his speech, O’Rourke rejected those calls, however.